DataBiosphere/azul/README.md

 Google Cloud and Azul developers use their *individual Google account* in a web browser and a *personal service account* for programmatic interactions.
-For the remainder of this section we'll refer to the individual Google account simply as "your "account".
+For the remainder of this section we'll refer to the individual Google account simply as "your account".
 For developers at UCSC this is their `…@ucsc.edu` account.

 1. On Slack, ask for your account to be added as an owner of the Google Cloud